halides/ohpelabra/README.md

 make && ./qchess

 - no known bugs
-- class player is a bit of a moot abstraction, it's basically a container and initializer for the pieces. but i left it there as it might become a handier abstraction if the game is networked
+- class player is a moot abstraction - a container and initializer for the pieces. but i left it there as it might become a handier abstraction if the game is networked (and refactoring time)

 Hours:
 - 5.4 1h create repo